 - Avoid ice in drinks, as the ice may have been made with unsafe water.

 - Cooked foods should be eaten hot.

 - Raw fruits and vegetables should be eaten only if they have been washed in clean water or peeled by the traveler.

 - Poor refrigeration, undercooked meat and food purchased from street vendors could pose problems related to food contamination.

 See Food and Water Precautions for more information.

-Travelers may also wish to download CDC’s Can I Eat This? app for on-the-go safe food and water guidance.
+Travelers may also wish to download CDC’s TravWell app for during-travel guidance.

 If you have allergies, reactions to certain medications, foods or insect bites, or other unique medical problems, it is strongly suggested that you disclose this information.